confluentmedical/nitinol-design-concepts/215-monte-carlo/README.md

 ## Stress intensity factor, K

 To achieve this objective, we will need to decide upon a fatigue indicator parameter that considers both defect size _and_ stress/strain at each material point of interest.
 For this, we propose stress intensity factor K, from the field of fracture mechanics.
-Urbano et al proposed the formulation of K in the open access SMST journal paper "[Inclusions Size-based Fatigue Life Prediction Model of NiTi Alloy for Biomedical Applications](http://link.springer.com/article/10.1007/s40830-015-0016-1)", referencing earlier work of Murakami and Endo, "[Effects of Hardness and Crack Geometries on AK, h of Small Cracks Emanating from Small Defects.](http://www.gruppofrattura.it/ocs/index.php/esis/EGF1/paper/viewFile/9663/6375)".
+Urbano _et. al._ proposed the formulation of K in the open access SMST journal paper "[Inclusions Size-based Fatigue Life Prediction Model of NiTi Alloy for Biomedical Applications](http://link.springer.com/article/10.1007/s40830-015-0016-1)", referencing earlier work of Murakami and Endo, "[Effects of Hardness and Crack Geometries on delta-Kth of Small Cracks Emanating from Small Defects.](http://www.gruppofrattura.it/ocs/index.php/esis/EGF1/paper/viewFile/9663/6375)".
 In this formulation, defect (inclusion) size is expressed as the square root of the projected area of the inclusion in a plane perpendicular to the cyclic stress.

 ![k.png](k.png)